Updated April 2020

 6.1.2 With any person working within the NewDay Group to enable us to perform our obligations in relation to the provision of the services or products to you;

-6.1.3 With any price comparison, aggregator or similar website that you visit (or visited before clicking through to any of our websites.
-This personal data will be collected regardless of whether or not you provided any price comparison, aggregator or similar website that you visit (or visited before clicking through to our website) with any personal data at that time.
-We use the personal data provided via this route to determine any payments due to such price comparison, aggregator or similar website and assess your eligibility for any NewDay products and/or services that you have applied for or have agreed to receive marketing for.
+6.1.3 With any price comparison, aggregator or similar website that you visit before clicking through to any of our websites.
+This personal data will be shared regardless of whether or not you provided any price comparison, aggregator or similar website that you visit (or visited before clicking through to our website) with any personal data at that time.
+We use the personal data provided to us via this route to determine any payments due to such price comparison, aggregator or similar website and assess your eligibility for any NewDay products and/or services that you have applied for or have agreed to receive marketing for.
+The personal data that we share with such sites for this purpose is anonymised.
 Please note that you can withdraw your consent to receive marketing from us at any time by contacting Customer Services, using the unsubscribe link in any email we send you or on your online account management page.
-Please see Section 17 for more information about how we use your personal data for profiling, Section 18 about the right to object to the processing of your personal data and Section 19 about where we rely on your consent to process your personal data;
+Please see Section 17 for more information about how we use your personal data for profiling, Section 19 about the right to object to the processing of your personal data and Section 20 about where we rely on your consent to process your personal data;

 6.1.4 With any firm, organisation or person together with whom we provide products and services.
 When we share your personal data with such parties they may also be a controller for the personal data they process.
 You should therefore read their privacy notices very carefully to understand how they process your information;